New Two-Dimensional Models of Supernova Explosions by the Neutrino-Heating Mechanism: Evidence for Different Instability Regimes in Collapsing Stellar Cores: Results

 Why are the two models s27.0 and u8.1 dominated by different hydrodynamical instabilities, and why, in particular, is convection suppressed for the $27 M_\odot$ progenitor despite neutrino heating in the gain layer?
 The key for understanding the differences is connected to the fact that the presence of a negative entropy gradient in the heating region is not sufficient for the onset of convection as pointed out by \citet{foglizzo_06}.
 Under the assumption of a stalled accretion shock, any convective perturbation is advected out of the gain layer within a finite time, and convection can develop only if the perturbation is amplified sufficiently within this time frame.
 Using a more rigorous mathematical analysis, \citet{foglizzo_06} derived a growth parameter $\chi$ that is defined in terms of the Brunt-{V\"ais\"al\"a} frequency $\omega_\mathrm{BV}$ and the spherically averaged advection velocity $\langle v_r\rangle$ as follows,

 where the integral runs from the gain radius $r_\mathrm{g}$ to the average shock radius $r_\mathrm{sh}$.
 Note that only the region where $\omega_\mathrm{BV}^2<0$ indicates \emph{local} instability in the fluid frame contributes to the integral. \citet{foglizzo_06} find a threshold condition of $\chi \gtrsim 3$ for convective instability in the gain region, which has been confirmed by parametrized as well as first-principle simulations \citep{buras_06b,scheck_08,fernandez_09a}.
+We emphasize that the criterion $\chi \gtrsim 3$ has been derived by \citet{foglizzo_06} for the \emph{linear} regime and may no longer be useful for determining the presence or absence of convective instability once significant non-spherical perturbations develop in the post-shock region.

 The time evolution of $\chi$ for our two models is shown in Figure~\ref{fig:chi}.
 Clearly, the parameter $\chi$ indicates that convection should set in at $\sim \!
 60 \ \mathrm{ms}$ for u8.1, which is exactly what we observe (Figure~\ref{fig:u81}).
 For s27.0, on the other hand, $\chi$ is very low at this junction, and only reaches the critical value $\chi=3$ some $120 \ \mathrm{ms}$ after bounce, when the flow is already strongly aspherical due to the activity of the SASI (Figure~\ref{fig:sasi}) and $\chi$ may no longer be a reliable measure for convective instability.